Contact us USA/CA: 800-2682918

 Holi is celebrated by Indians all around the world, but being in India during this festival is a truly once-in-a-lifetime chance to experience the country at its most joyous and captivating.

-In this article, we will explain everything you need to know about Holi including when it is, where to celebrate, how to celebrate, how to plan your trip, and some tips on staying safe during the celebrations.
+In this article, we will explain everything you need to know about Holi in 2020 including when it is, where to celebrate, how to celebrate, how to plan your trip, and some tips on staying safe during the celebrations.

 The first question we should answer is: what is Holi?